MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 2. Click on **Solutions**
 3. Click on **Solution Checker** and **Install**

-## Checks on large solutions fail
+## Runs on large solutions fail

 Solution Checker has a 10-minute timeout for exporting a solution from the Common Data Service (CDS) for Apps environment.
 Large solutions, like the Default Solution, may fail to get exported within this time, and the check will not complete successfully.
 Solution Checker will retry three times before it fails to process the job, so it may take over 30-minutes before you receive a failure notification.

-To address this issue, check or create smaller solutions to be analysed.
-To minimize false positives, ensure to add dependant customizations.
+To address this issue, check or create smaller solutions to be analyzed.
+To minimize false positives, ensure to add dependent customizations.
 When creating a solution and adding these components, include:

 - When adding plug-ins, include the SDK Message Processing Steps for the plug-in.
 - When adding entity forms, include the JavaScript web resources attached to the form events.